 Point Reyes Station is small in population but the West Marin area is big!
 When looking for a place to stay in the area think about what you want to do.
 If you want to be closer to the restaurants consider booking somewhere in town.

 Maybe you’re looking for something more quiet or remote take a look at the other surrounding towns.
-Or if you want to visit hike so staying near the trailheads is best.
+Or if you want to visit a hike staying near the trailheads is best.
 And If you’re visiting as a part of a day trip you can also stay in San Francisco or in another one of the more populated Marin County cities then spend the day exploring.

-Point Reyes Hotels/Airbnb
+Point Reyes Hotels

 Point Reyes Camping